Help Secure Safe and Lawful River Passage in Colorado

-The fight to secure your right to float on Colorado streams continues.
-We have an exciting opportunity to make your support go further!
-Our partner, Colorado Whitewater, has offered $10,000 in matching funds for all donations to the Colorado Stream Access Fund starting today through the end of April.
+The Colorado legislative session is set to end on May 13th, giving us just about a month to pass legislation that would secure safe and lawful river passage.
+We are still working hard to make this happen, and right now is the time to support this work by sharing your voice with your representatives.
+Donations are another critical way to support our advocacy, and our partner, Colorado Whitewater, has extended the timeline for meeting our goal of $10,000 in matching funds for all donations to the Colorado Stream Access Fund through the end of April.
 Double your donation by contributing today!
 We are up against a powerful and well-resourced opposition looking to privatize rivers for a select few.

-With an incredible lobby and legal team, we have been pushing hard on the Colorado legislature to take up the right to float in this session.
-It’s a critical time for your state reps to hear from you.
-Please use this easy-action form and personalize your letter encouraging them to take up this important issue today.
+With an incredible team, we have been pushing hard on the Colorado legislature to take up our right to float in this session.
+It truly is a critical time for your state reps to hear from you, so please use this easy-action form and personalize your letter encouraging them to take up this important issue today.

 American Whitewater, Colorado Whitewater, and the American Canoe Association founded the Responsible River Recreation Alliance this past fall and continue to grow our coalition.
 That group is pursuing a bill in Colorado’s 2026 legislative session to clarify the public’s lawful ability to float, scout, and portage around hazards on Colorado’s rivers, ensuring public safety, the health of the outdoor recreation economy, and the cultural values of river towns across the state.